PHP 8.1 New Features: A Practical Guide to Enums and Readonly Properties

 Fibers are primarily relevant to library and framework authors building async runtimes, coroutine schedulers, or similar concurrency primitives.
 Application developers interact with Fibers indirectly through higher-level abstractions built on top of them.

 PHP 8.1 deprecated several features that will be removed in PHP 9.0.
 Addressing these deprecations proactively prevents a more difficult upgrade path later.
-Running your application in a development environment with deprecation warnings enabled reveals code that needs attention.
+Running your application in a development environment with deprecation warnings enabled reveals code that needs attention before the next major version.

 Dynamic properties were deprecated in PHP 8.1.
 Assigning properties to objects that do not declare them is now deprecated, except for stdClass and classes marked with the AllowDynamicProperties attribute.
 This change improves performance and reduces the risk of typos creating unexpected properties.
 In PHP 9.0, it will become an Error.